To review gate, or not to review gate? That is the question.

 Review gating is frowned upon and violates Google’s best practices and policies (their Hippocratic Oath).

-Google’s review solicitation policy states that users shouldn’t “discourage or prohibit negative reviews or selectively solicit positive reviews.”
+Google’s review solicitation policy states that users should not “discourage or prohibit negative reviews or selectively solicit positive reviews.”

-If Google discovers or has suspicions that you may be review gating, they will remove all of your reviews and you will have to go through an appeals process proving that you weren’t review gating to get them back.
+If Google discovers or has suspicions that you may be review gating, they will remove all of your reviews.
+To get them back, you will have to go through an appeals process to prove you weren’t review gating.

 Fortunately, rater8 is compliant with Google’s best practices regarding online reviews and is anti-review gating.
 We believe that every patient’s voice should be heard and welcomed.
 The good, the bad, and the ugly.